TechnitiumSoftware/DnsServer/APIDOCS.md

 - `retry` (optional): This is the retry parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `expire` (optional): This is the expire parameter in the SOA record.
 This parameter is required when updating the SOA record.
 - `minimum` (optional): This is the minimum parameter in the SOA record.
 This parameter is required when updating the SOA record.
+- `useSerialDateScheme` (optional):  Set value to `true` to enable using date scheme for SOA serial.
+This optional parameter is used only with `Primary`, `Forwarder`, and `Catalog` zones.
+Default value is `false`.
+This parameter is required when updating the SOA record.
 - `ptrName`(optional): The current PTR domain name.
 This option is required for updating `PTR` record.
 - `newPtrName`(optional): The new PTR domain name.
 This option is required for updating `PTR` record.
 - `preference` (optional): The current preference value in an MX record.
 This parameter when missing will default to `1` value.
 This parameter is used only when updating `MX` record.